A topological characterisation of the Kashiwara-Vergne groups: Homomorphic expansions

-Kahiwara--Vergne solutions are in bijection with families of group-like homomorphic expansions of $\wf$; and in each family one representative has the following special property: \begin{definition} We say that a homomorphic expansion is \emph{$v$-small} if the projection of $\log \Upsilon(Z(\vertex))$ onto $\mathfrak{a}_2$ is zero. \end{definition}
+Kashiwara--Vergne solutions are in fact in bijection with families of group-like homomorphic expansions of $\wf$; and in each family one representative has the following special property: \begin{definition} We say that a homomorphic expansion is \emph{$v$-small} if the projection of $\log \Upsilon(Z(\vertex))$ onto $\mathfrak{a}_2$ is zero. \end{definition}

 We are now ready to recall the main theorem of \cite{BND:WKO2}.
 Note that Kashiwara--Vergne solutions will be formally defined in Definition~\ref{def:solkv}.

 \begin{theorem} \cite[Theorem 4.9]{BND:WKO2} There is a one-to-one correspondence between the set of $v$-small, group-like homomorphic expansions $Z:\wf\xrightarrow{} \A$, and Kashiwara--Vergne solutions. \end{theorem}